-Xmarks’ business model was an ad play using aggregated bookmark data, but this didn’t pan out.
+Xmarks’ business model was an ad play using aggregated bookmark data.
 Their free service came under threat from similarly free browser integrations from the likes of Mozilla (Firefox).

 But what I value about Xmarks is that it is a cross-browser solution.
 Basically, my bookmarks are synchronised irrespective of which browser I am using at any given time.
 I need this, most people don’t.
 I’ll pay, most people wouldn’t.
 But that doesn’t mean a viable business doesn’t exist.